ufoscout/jporm/readme.txt

       - Add timeout per transaction (should we maintain the timeout per query?)
       - Auto identify properties named 'id' as bean id

-For version 8:
-  - change Spring transaction manager to use TransactionTemplate

 ----------------------------------------------------------------------------
  - KNOWN BUGS
 ----------------------------------------------------------------------------